 Total Investment Roadmaps Are Important to My Business

-Finally, 65% of the EAs told us that they are involved at some level in the strategy execution.
-And this is a good thing, because without a doubt, today’s EA possess many of the key strengths, skills and talents – like Creativity, Pragmatism, and Consensus building – that help differentiate this role from others within the organization.
+Finally, 65% of the Enterprise Architects told us that they are involved at some level in the strategy execution.
+And this is a good thing, because without a doubt, today’s Enterprise Architect possess many of the key strengths, skills and talents – like Creativity, Pragmatism, and Consensus building – that help differentiate this role from others within the organization.
 This positions the EA well to play a major role in all phases of investment management and address some of the shortcomings revealed by the questions we asked.
-And if you’re an EA, that’s cause for optimism.
-Because there are more opportunities than ever before for the EA to have an impact and transform the way organizations manage their investments.
-So what do you think?
+And if you’re an Enterprise Architect, that’s cause for optimism.
+Because there are more opportunities than ever before for the Enterprise Architect to have an impact and transform the way organizations manage their investments.